Problems at the polls? Here's what's happening now

-Voters across the country are heading to the polls in the first nationwide election since 2016 amid expectations of long lines, potential polling irregularities – and this time, growing suspicion that the entire election process might be vulnerable to hacking or tampering.
+Voters across the country are heading to the polls in the first nationwide election since 2016 amid scattered reports of long lines and voting problems – and this time, growing suspicion that the entire election process might be vulnerable to hacking or tampering.

-An array of federal agencies are poised to monitor what happens, including the departments of Justice and Homeland Security, intelligence officials and the FBI.

-“Our agencies have been working in unprecedented ways to combat influence efforts and to support state and local officials in securing our elections, including efforts to harden election infrastructure against interference," they said in a joint statement.

-"Americans should be aware that foreign actors – and Russia in particular – continue to try to influence public sentiment and voter perceptions through actions intended to sow discord," said the joint statement by DHS Secretary Kirstjen Nielsen, Attorney General Jeff Sessions, Director of National Intelligence Dan Coats, and FBI Director Christopher Wray.
-"The American public can mitigate these efforts by remaining informed, reporting suspicious activity, and being vigilant consumers of information.”
+"Americans should be aware that foreign actors – and Russia in particular – continue to try to influence public sentiment and voter perceptions through actions intended to sow discord," said a joint statement by DHS Secretary Kirstjen Nielsen, Attorney General Jeff Sessions, Director of National Intelligence Dan Coats and FBI Director Christopher Wray.
+"The American public can mitigate these efforts by remaining informed, reporting suspicious activity and being vigilant consumers of information.”

 The Election Assistance Commission, meanwhile, has dispatched poll monitors across the nation, and several nongovernmental organizations have call centers set up to field complaints and provide voter assistance.